-Figure A.1.3-1: Split Rendering Negotiation
+Figure A.1.3-1: Call Flow for Split Rendering Negotiation

 The steps are as follows:

 1. The UE1 initiates an AR communication session and establishes audio and video session connections with the UE2.
 Then the bootstrap and application data channels are established for the UE1 and UE2.